 Arrival, Sawyer Mountain

 We meet in Albany and leave the city behind as we head west into the serene Adirondacks to Blue Mountain Lake, our home for the next three nights.
-Our lodging is a former boathouse built in 1886 for steamboats that brought passengers and freight to the lavish hotels that once existed here.
-We enjoy lunch on the shore as our guide orients us to the region and prepares us for the afternoon hike.
+We'll enjoy lunch at a local artisan's shop in the village, where our guide orients us to the region and prepares us for the week ahead.

-Our first hike leads us up Sawyer Mountain to breathtaking views of the central Adirondacks, with sparkling ponds and lakes dotting the landscape below — an idyllic introduction to the only mountain range in the eastern US that is not geologically part of the Appalachian range (instead, it is a southern extension of Canada's Laurentian Mountains).
+Our warm-up hike of the week leads us up Sawyer Mountain to breathtaking views of the central Adirondacks, with sparkling ponds and lakes dotting the landscape below.
+This is an idyllic introduction to the only mountain range in the eastern US that is not geologically part of the Appalachian range (instead, it is a southern extension of Canada's Laurentian Mountains).

 Tirrell Pond & Sunset Cruise

-Early risers may set out on a short walk to secluded Rock Pond before we enjoy a hearty breakfast, after which, we begin our walk to Tirrell Pond, a mountain-ringed pond in a classic Adirondack setting.
-This trail is a a section of the Northville-Placid trail, a 138-mile hiking route crossing the Adirondacks.
-We enjoy a picnic lunch by the lean-to on the sandy shore looking out at the reflection of the steep bedrock slabs of Tirrell Mountain.
+Early risers may set out on a short walk to secluded Rock Pond before we enjoy a hearty breakfast, after which we begin our walk to Tirrell Pond, a mountain-ringed pond in a classic Adirondack setting.
+This trail is a section of the Northville-Placid Trail, a 138-mile hiking route crossing the Adirondacks.
+We picnic by the lean-to on the sandy shore looking out at the reflection of the steep bedrock slabs of Tirrell Mountain.
 After soaking in the scenery and tranquility of the wilderness, we venture back to Blue Mountain Lake.

-This afternoon is at our leisure for some R&R — kick back in an Adirondack chair, take out a canoe, or stroll the shores of the lake in search of bald eagles.
-In the evening, we are in for a treat — a private sunset cruise captained by a local skipper from a 3rd generation boat livery.
-He brings alive the history of the region as we watch the evening sky change colors and enjoy hors d'oeuvres and wine.
-We can recap our glorious day at dinner before retiring to our lodge.
+The afternoon is at our leisure for some R&R — kick back in an Adirondack chair, take out a canoe, or stroll the shore in search of bald eagles.
+Later, we are in for a treat — a private sunset cruise captained by a 3rd generation skipper, who brings alive the region's history we watch the evening sky change colors and enjoy hors d'oeuvres and wine.
+We can recap our glorious day over a hearty signature home-cooked dinner at Hemlock Hall.

 Later in the day, we settle into our accommodations for the remainder of the trip.
-Quite a change from the rustic style of our former lodging — at elegant Mirror Lake Inn, we embrace the numerous amenities of one of the finest lakeside resorts in the park.
+Quite a change from the rustic style of our former lodging, at elegant Mirror Lake Inn, we embrace the numerous amenities of one of the Park's finest lakeside resorts.
 It's a short walk to the bustling village of Lake Placid, host of the 1932 and 1980 winter Olympics — the only town in the Western Hemisphere to host two games.
 We enjoy a casual dinner at the inn overlooking the lake and captivating ridgeline of the Great Range, a contiguous ridge of eight peaks over 4000'.

 Mirror Lake Inn Resort & SpaLake Placid, USA